The Verb BE

 Они были на конференции на прошлой неделе.

-Собрание состоялось вчера в шесть.
+Собрание было вчера в шесть.

-Фразы "there is, there are" (there was, there were и т.д.) употребляются, когда вы хотите сказать, ЧТО находится в каком-то месте. Сравните: The book is on the table. (Книга на столе. Это предложение сообщает вам ГДЕ находится книга.) – There is a book on the table. (На столе книга. Это предложение сообщает вам ЧТО находится на столе.)
+Фразы "there is; there are" употребляются, когда вы хотите сказать, ЧТО находится в каком-то месте. Сравните: The book is on the table. (Книга на столе. Это предложение сообщает вам ГДЕ находится книга.) – There is a book on the table. (На столе книга. Это предложение сообщает вам ЧТО находится на столе.)

 В комнате пожилой мужчина.